michelmf/azure-ml/README.md

-# azure-ml
+# Azure Machine Learning Nanodegree

-Azure Machine Learning codes and projects
+Azure Machine Learning Projects and codes from the Udacity's Nanodegree